Passenger railroad car: Prisoner car

 Note the absence of windows in the cells (the corridor on the other side has matte glass windows).

 In some countries, such as Russia, convicts are transported from court to prison or from one prison to another by railway.
-In such transportation a specific type of coach, prisoner car, is used.
+In such transportation, a specific type of coach, a prisoner car, is used.
 It contains several cell compartments with minimal interior and commodities, and a separate guard compartment.
-Usually the windows are of nontransparent opaque glass to prevent prisoners from seeing outside and determine where they are, and windows usually also have bars to prevent escapes.
-Unlike other passenger cars, prisoner cars do not have doors at the ends of the wagon.
+Usually, the windows are opaque, nontransparent glass to prevent prisoners from seeing outside and determining their location, and they also have bars to prevent escapes.
+Unlike other passenger cars, prison cars do not have doors at the ends of the wagon.